FAQ – Career Link

 How will my NIACC credits transfer?

 Check out Transfer In Iowa or contact the school you plan on attending to confirm that NIACC credits are accepted.
 NIACC credits transfer to schools throughout the country.
-Sample two-year plans for transfer programs are available on the NIACC website here.

 What if I have additional questions?